outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - give example of how to connect perspectives across conflicts in a way that doesnt invalidate either side - if you dont connect them, conflicts will continue

-  - example of structures of usefulness in a problem space, like identifying useful functions & function structures
-    - reusability: can be used as inputs to many other functions
-    - successful: fulfills solution metric such as 'reaches destination node'

-  - add to useful structures
-    - extremes/minimums/maximums

   - add to error-finding methods

-    - identifying & generating known useful structures like 'symmetries', 'variables', 'subsets', 'interchangeable alternatives', 'maximally different inputs' & 'bases' & 'type/phase shift thresholds'
+    - identifying & generating known useful structures
       - identifying & generating combination structures of useful structures like 'maximally different values around bases'
     - identifying gaps in known useful structures explaining data points (where data points arent explained by those known structures) & generating inputs in those gaps other than those data points